Anant Ambani joins Jio Platforms as director

 6,000mAh should you keep you going for days as you talk, shoot photos and watch every video in sight

-Anant Ambani, son of Asia’s richest man Mukesh Ambani, has formally joined the Reliance empire, after being appointed as an additional director on Jio Platforms board.
+Anant Ambani, the youngest son of Asia’s richest man Mukesh Ambani, has formally joined the Reliance empire after being appointed as a director on Jio Platforms board.

+He was inducted on Jio Platforms board on March 16, sources close to the development said.

-His siblings – twins Akash and Isha Ambani – joined the boards of Reliance Jio Infocomm and Reliance Retail Ventures in 2014.
+His siblings — twins Akash and Isha — joined the boards of Reliance Jio Infocomm and Reliance Retail Ventures earlier in 2014.

+Akash and Isha had joined the group about the same age as their father Mukesh, who was 24 when he joined RIL in 1981.
+Anant is now 25.

-Isha graduated from the Yale University with majors in psychology and South Asian studies in 2013 and had worked with global consultancy firm McKinsey for a brief period.
-Akash graduated from Brown University with a major in Economics.
+Isha had graduated from the Yale University with majors in psychology and South Asian studies in 2013, and had worked with global consultancy firm McKinsey in the US for a brief period.
+Akash graduated from Brown University with a major in economics.

-Akash and Isha had joined the empire about the same age as their father Mukesh, who was 24-years-old when he joined RIL in 1981.
-However, Anant joined the business at 25.
+JioMart, the e-commerce venture of RIL subsidiary Reliance Retail, aims to deliver within two days of placing the order.
+The online grocery firm is offering a minimum 5 per cent discount, while rebates offered on its private labels are higher, according to various brokerage reports.

+“While it does not commit on a delivery timeline when ordering (due to the lockdown), it aims to deliver orders within a two-day timeframe,” according to a report by CLSA.

 Dear Readers,